Integrating Value Stream Management in your IT Projects

-Value Stream Management (VSM), also known as Value Stream Mapping (VSM) is a methodology used in many industries, but most often in relation to software development.
+Value Stream Management (VSM), also known as Value Stream Mapping (VSM) is a methodology used in many industries, but most often in relation to software development services.
 It helps to identify waste, improve processes and their cycle times and subsequently reduce development times while streamlining workflows and boosting quality.

 For anyone familiar with lean methodologies, this may sound familiar, since it’s considered a key part of the lean toolkit.
 Yet, VSM is gaining traction beyond lean practitioners.
 Software developers are realizing that the goal of software delivery is not simply accelerating timelines.
 According to Forrester, “shifting their focus from outputs to outcomes is providing greater insight than velocity alone.”
 In the same report mentioned above, using value stream management (VSM) tools, Forrester customers noted that “once armed with better data, insight, and business connectivity, they were finally able to make meaningful improvements to their AD&D processes.”